tkow/redux-state-validation/README.md

 (warning is obsoleted, and default is same behavior of it, because we use more frequently warning than strict validation)

-Strict option can enable us to update state even if your validate rules are violated unless there are no violated validators without strict option.
+Strict option can disable us to update state if your validate rules are violated.

 See the test example.